bahmutov/cypress-examples/docs/recipes/compare-numbers.md

 Instead of the pyramid of callbacks, each data value is grabbed using a single flat chain with at most one `cy.then(callback)` nesting level.

+Watch this example in the video [Flatten Cypress Pyramid Of Callbacks Using Aliases](https://youtu.be/0kl1GjchqQc).

 ## See also

 - [Compare attribute](./compare-attribute.md)